 Reason 4: They Follow Their Parents More

 The Gen2 study (pg.
 13) reveals homeschoolers have similar beliefs to their parents.
-It also indicates schoolchildren don’t show similar views to parents to the same extent that homeschoolers do.
+It also indicates schoolchildren don’t show similar views to parents to the same extent as homeschoolers.
 If your homeschooled, the apple falls very close to the tree.

 Reason 5: Many Are Christians